flaneurette/Verify-USB-Stick/README.md

 ## Recursive

-Use the `recursive.bat` to scan all folders instead of the root.
+Use the `generate-recursive.bat` to scan all folders instead of the root.

 ## Verify